-If the Associate Dean of Academic and Student Affairs determines that convening the committee is appropriate, an Ad Hoc Grievance Committee will be convened on the alternate campus and Associate Dean of Academic and Student Affairs will appoint the Chair of the committee.
+If the Associate Dean of Academic and Student Affairs (undergraduate) or Director, Family Nurse Practitioner Program or Director, Nurse Anesthesia Program (graduate) determines that convening the committee is appropriate, an Ad Hoc Grievance Committee will be convened on the alternate campus and Associate Dean of Academic and Student Affairs (undergraduate) or Director, Family Nurse Practitioner Program or Director, Nurse Anesthesia Program (graduate). will appoint the Chair of the committee.
 The Chair of the committee will select individuals who are not personally involved in the assessment/course.

-The committee will consider the points-of-view of both the student and the faculty member(s) to make a recommendation to the Campus/ Associate Dean.
+The committee will consider the points-of-view of both the student and the faculty member(s) to make a recommendation to the Associate Dean (undergraduate) or Director, Family Nurse Practitioner Program or Director, Nurse Anesthesia Program (graduate).

 The Ad Hoc Grievance Committee will consist of one nursing student and two nursing faculty members.
 The student shall not be in the same cohort as the student filing the grievance.
-If a nursing student is not available, a student representative may be selected from another discipline (Pharmacy, Dentistry, or Medicine).
+If a nursing student is not available, a student representative may be selected from another discipline.

+(Pharmacy, Dentistry, or Medicine).

-- 1. The committee will review the student's letter to the Associate Dean of Academic and Student Affairs stating the rationale for the grievance.
+- 1. The committee will review the student's letter to the Associate Dean (undergraduate) or Director, Family Nurse Practitioner Program or Director, Nurse Anesthesia Program (graduate) stating the rationale for the grievance.
 The committee may request a written response from the person or group at whom the formal grievance is directed, may ask for additional information from any or all parties involved, may request that the parties involved appear before the committee, and/or may take other steps in an attempt to resolve the issue. - 2.
-Within 5 business days after forming the committee, the committee shall send a written report with recommendations to the Associate Dean of Academic and Student Affairs who initiated the grievance committee. - 3.
-The Associate Dean of Academic and Student Affairs will provide a copy of the Committee's report and recommendation to the student. - 4.
-A student wishing to appeal the committee's recommendation to the Dean of the College of Nursing must submit a written appeal to the Dean within one (1) business days of the date of the committee's report.
+Within 5 business days after forming the committee, the committee shall send a written report with recommendations to the Associate Dean (undergraduate) or Director, Family Nurse Practitioner Program or Director, Nurse Anesthesia Program (graduate) who initiated the grievance committee. - 3.
+The Associate Dean (undergraduate) or Director, Family Nurse Practitioner Program or Director, Nurse Anesthesia Program (graduate) will provide a copy of the Committee's report and recommendation to the student. - 4.
+A student wishing to appeal the committee's recommendation to the Dean of the College of Nursing must submit a written appeal to the Dean within one (1) business day of the date of the committee's report.
 The request must state the specific basis for appeal and identify the specific aspects of the committee's recommendation that he or she believes are the subject of the basis for appeal. - 5.
 Only facts presented to the committee may be introduced to and considered by the Dean.
 The Dean shall notify the student and the committee in writing within five (5) business days of receiving the written appeal, stating the action on the appeal and the grounds for the action taken. - 6.
 The Dean will notify the student via email and certified mail. - 7.
 The Dean's decision shall be final, effective immediately with the exception of suspension or termination decisions. - 8.
 If the final grievance decision is against the student, the College of Nursing's policies and procedures that govern the issue will be enforced. - 9.
 Suspension or termination decisions may be appealed to the Chancellor, Henderson Campus following the procedures outlined under Appeals of Suspension or Termination for Academic, Professional, and/or Clinical Misconduct.